DECODEproject/whitepaper/conceptual_framework.md

 So how are claims actually verified in the first place?
 In the example, the entity responsibile for verification would be the city of Barcelona.
 This could be a physical process, or could be done online (as in the Dutch DigiD mechanism), and involves some exchange between the city and the individual.
 The result of this exchange would be a cryptographic token, signed by the city, which, invoked with a specific smart rule would result in an attribute with verified provenance and value being set in the DECODE platform.
 This attribute would be available for that person to use in any application relying on it.
 This whole process could take place through a website which is run by the city of Barcelona (and thus is a DECODE enabled application).
 Required will be a mechanism by which the DECODE network can **trust** the public key of the city of Barcelona, i.e. there will need to be a registration protocol to establish this trust.

-The User Journey for this interaction would involve the person authenticating with their account on this website and then creating a "city_of_residence: Barcelona" attribute signed with the city’s private key.
+The User Journey for this interaction would involve the person authenticating with their account on this website and then creating a "city_of_residence: Barcelona" attribute signed with the city's private key.
 In this example there would be a validity time limit on this attribute, a month, perhaps.
 People move.
 Because the choice of using applications that reference this attribute is in the hands of the participant they have strong control of how this link is used.
 In a p2p sharing application a different proof-of-residency attribute may be good enough, for instance.

-In order to make it straighforward for developers to build DECODE applications, the mechanisms for interacting with and validating external or ‘official’ claims will be a core part of the language that is used to express Smart Rules.
+In order to make it straighforward for developers to build DECODE applications, the mechanisms for interacting with and validating external or "official" claims will be a core part of the language that is used to express Smart Rules.

 **Authentication**